kubernetes-sigs/kueue/site/content/en/docs/tasks/monitor_pending_workloads.md

     Last Change Time:  2023-09-28T09:22:12Z
 ```

+To configure queue visibility, please, follow the instruction how to [install Kueue with a custom manager configuration](/docs/installation/#install-a-custom-configured-released-version).

-The `QueueVisibility.ClusterQueues.MaxCount` parameter indicates the maximal number of pending workloads exposed in the ClusterQueue status.
+The `queueVisibility.clusterQueues.maxCount` parameter indicates the maximal number of pending workloads exposed in the ClusterQueue status.
 By default, Kueue will set this parameter to 10.
 When the value is set to 0, then ClusterQueues visibility updates are disabled.